- Quick Links for Prague First Timers to Plan and Book Accommodations and Tours

 - For Active Prague First Timers

-- For Prague First Timers who are Culture and History Buffs
+- Unique Things to Do in Prague for Culture and History Buffs

 - Off the Path, Local/Insider, and Alternative Experiences in Prague

 - Thank You